Definitive Proof of Goldbach's conjecture

-To demonstrate this point, I graphed the number of prime pairs for $n=2p$, $n=2\times3p$ (or $n = 6p$), $n = 2\times5p$ (or $n = 10p$) and $n = 2\times3\times5p$ (or $n = 30p$) where $p$ is a prime number (Figure \ref{fig:Graphs}).
-Note that the number of prime pairs is significantly fewer when $n=2p$ (blue line) compared to the other values of $n$.
-The more prime factors of $n$, the higher the number of prime pairs as can be seen by the other curves $n=2\times3p$ (orange line), $n=2\times5p$ (gray line) and $n=2\times3\times5p$ (green line).
-Note that all the curves have a positive slope, i.e. the number of prime pairs increases with increasing $n$, and the gap between the curves also increases with increasing $n$.
+A graph of the prime pairs of even integers $n$ for values of $n$ up to 50,000 was made as shown in Figure \ref{fig:Graphs}.
+The curve appears to be increase indefinitely.
+Also graphed are the number of prime pairs for $n$ not divisible by a prime less than $\sqrt{n}$ (or $n=2^i$ or $n=2^ip$ where $p > \sqrt{n}$), $n=2\times3p$ (or $n = 6p$), $n = 2\times5p$ (or $n = 10p$) and $n = 2\times3\times5p$ (or $n = 30p$) where $p$ is a prime number (Figure \ref{fig:Graphs}B).
+The number of prime pairs is significantly fewer when $n$ is not divisible by a prime less than $\sqrt{n}$ (orange line) compared to the other values of $n$.
+The more prime factors of $n$, the higher the number of prime pairs as can be seen by the other curves $n=2\times3p$ (black line), $n=2\times5p$ (yellow line) and $n=2\times3\times5p$ (dark blue line).
+Note that all the curves have a positive slope and the gap between the curves increases with increasing $n$.

-Goldbach's conjecture was shown to be valid for all values of $n$ up to $n = 4 \times 10^{18}$ by Silva et al \cite{Silva} and the curves in their research look similar to those in Figure \ref{fig:Graphs}.
-This of course does not mean that there is no possibility that somewhere far out at $n=10^{50}$ or $n=10^{100}$ or even higher that the curve will turn around and go down to zero or that maybe there is a single value for $n$ somewhere that cannot be expressed as the sum of two primes.
-The following proof confirms that Goldbach's conjecture is true for all even values for $n$.
+Goldbach's conjecture was computationally proven to be valid for all values of $n$ up to $n = 4 \times 10^{18}$ by Silva et al \cite{Silva} and the curves in their research look similar to those in Figure \ref{fig:Graphs}.
+This of course does not mean that there is no possibility that somewhere even further out that the curve will turn around and go down to zero or that maybe there is a single value for $n$ somewhere that cannot be expressed as the sum of two primes.
+The following proof confirms that Goldbach's conjecture is true for all even integers $n$.